 - They are a million times more secure than a roll bag – just lock them up and walk away.

 - They look better.
 Panniers look good on a bike.
-They beef it up and it looks purposeful.
+They beef it up and look purposeful.

 - Easy access during the day.
 You simply unlock the pannier, get whatever you want, then lock it up again.

 - Protection.
 Some of my friends argue that panniers can act as a form of protection by propping the bike up and stopping you from getting trapped beneath it should you get knocked off (or drop it.)
 But that’s another argument for another day!

 - Usability – pannier systems on most new bikes are integrated, making them easy to install and remove when needed.

 - Panniers can be used with a pillion.
 A roll bag sits on the pillion seat, so you can’t have both.